jpjpcs/42_Exam_Rank_2/README.md

 5️⃣ After you git push, type `grademe` in the examshell for your project to be evaluated.

+##📝 **Last Notes**

-## I also followed Filipe Duque github regarding the exercices organization, Luis Balsa github regarding exercice resolution and JCluzet github to know how to launch the exam simulator.
+I also followed Filipe Duque github regarding the exercices organization, Luís Balsa github regarding exercice resolution and JCluzet github to know how to launch the exam simulator.

 - Filipe Duque github: https://github.com/fduquea/42_exams?tab=readme-ov-file
 - Luís Balsa github: https://github.com/LuisBalsa/42_Exam_Level_2